 Bangers

-- 1 lb bangers sausage, bratwurst, weissworst, etc
+- 1 lb bangers pork sausages, bratwurst, weissworst, not pre-cooked sausages

 - 1 tablespoon olive oil

-- 3 oz stout or other dark beer, or replace with beef broth
+- 3 oz stout or favorite dark beer, or replace with beef broth

 Stout Onion Gravy